 A gross margin of 33% simply means that your total overhead and profit equals 33% of your total sales – and your job costs are 67% of your total sales.

-Here is the mistake that happens when using gross margin.
-If you divide your job costs by .33, you end up with a sales price for your work of $26,530, which might put you a little high.
+There are two mistakes that are easy to make when using gross margin.
+If you divide your job costs by your gross margin of .33, you’ll end up with a sales price for your work of $26,530, which is really high.
 You’ll probably catch that mistake.

 Incorrect Calculation –